Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting-1.md

 You will be asked a series of questions.
 When asked to enter your listening port, please enter the value you noted down earlier.
-When asked to enter the private key, please enter the value you provided us when you submitted the KYC form.
+When asked to enter the private key.
 This is crucial, as your node **will not work** with anything else.

 Sample instructions to be followed for launch are provided below.